pamruta/Web-Miner/README.txt

 		Usage: perl ./phrase-extraction.pl PHRASE-PARSER-OUTPUT

 	=> Phrases extracted by <phrase-extraction.pl> on Aniston-Phrase-Parser-Output.txt
-	can be found in file: Aniston-Phrase-Table.txt
+	can be found in file: Aniston-Phrases.txt

 	Note: the output of <phrase-extraction.pl> is tab-separated and can be easily exported to Excel or MySQL.
 Simple 'grep' command on this table will extract phrases matching the given patterns. e.g.

-	grep "\tnominated for " Aniston-Phrase-Table.txt
+	grep "\tnominated for " Aniston-Phrases.txt
-	grep "\tmarried " Aniston-Phrase-Table.txt
+	grep "\tmarried " Aniston-Phrases.txt
-	grep "\tlived in " Aniston-Phrase-Table.txt
+	grep "\tlived in " Aniston-Phrases.txt

 [2] Dependency Parser: